 How many points is each multiple-choice and short-answer question worth?

-Each assessment question on an assignment is worth the same amount of points (this includes Part A questions, Part B questions, and short-answer questions).
+Each assessment question on a CommonLit assignment is worth the same amount of points (this includes Part A questions, Part B questions, and short-answer questions) for a total score of 100 points.
 For example, if a text has 4 assessment questions (say, a regular multiple-choice question, a Part A multiple-choice question, a Part B multiple-choice question, and a short-answer question), each question is worth 25 percentage points.
 If a text has 10 assessment questions, each question is worth 10 percentage points, and so on.

 To find out the point value for a particular question, simply divide 100 by the number of assessment questions on a particular assignment.
 (Note: This does become a bit more complicated when a text has Part A/Part B questions.
-See this article for more info on that.)
+See below for more information.)

 How are Part A/Part B questions scored?

 Imagine an assignment with 5 assessment questions, including one Part A question and one Part B question.
 These questions are related (in other words, a student’s success on Part B depends upon his or her success on Part A).
-Let’s say a student gets all 3 of the other questions on the assignment correct.
+Let’s say a student correctly answers all 3 of the other questions on the assignment.
 Here is how the scoring works:

 - If the student gets Part A correct and Part B correct, then he or she will receive full credit for both questions.
 The score for this assignment would be a 5/5 (100%).